Winter weather advisory in effect for Adirondacks

 You have free articles remaining.

-A winter weather advisory is in effect for northern Warren County and points north and west from 10 p.m.
-Wednesday to 4 p.m.
+A winter weather advisory is in effect for northern Warren County and points north and west until 4 p.m.
 Thursday, with 3 to 6 inches likely for most but elevations over 2,000 feet seeing up to a foot.

 The Glens Falls area and Washington and Saratoga counties will see mainly rain, with some sleet and snow possible.
 High winds of up to 40 mph are possible Thursday, and lake effect snow is expected on Friday before colder weather moves in for the weekend.